TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/SubpageLayout.rst

 ..  include:: _images/SwitchBackendLayoutForSubpages.rst.txt

-After saving you will be able to see on "Page 1" that the content of the columns "main" and "jumbotron" remains unchanged while there is a third column "sidebar".
+After saving you will be able to see on "Page 1" that the content of the columns "main" and "stage" remains unchanged while there is a third column "sidebar".
 This is due to the fact that the backend layout "Default" and "TwoColumns" use the same colPos number for these columns.